Crisis investing case study

 The 2008 financial crisis was not a normal correction.
 It was a global banking and credit crisis that damaged confidence in the financial system itself.
 Equity markets fell sharply, volatility surged, and many investors questioned whether long-term investing still made sense.

 For a regular investor, the hardest part was not reading the economic headlines.
 It was watching account balances fall month after month while continuing to believe that future contributions still mattered.
 That is where a rules-based strategy such as DCA can help.
+DCA during 2008 crash conditions is useful because it shows how a simple buying rule behaves when confidence is low.

 Investor challengeWhy it matteredDCA response